Biden in Asia: New friends, old tensions, storms at home

 THE CHINA CONUNDRUM

-Biden’s visit is being carefully watched by China.
+China is carefully watching Biden’s visit.
 The U.S. and its allies rely on China as a trade partner, yet rivalry persists as the shared economic interests have often revealed conflicting values systems.
-U.S. officials increasingly frame their relationship with China as one of competition.
+U.S. officials increasingly frame the relationship with China as one of competition.

 Shortly before Russia invaded Ukraine in February, Chinese President Xi Jinping and Russian President Vladimir Putin met at the Beijing Winter Olympics and told the world that the countries had a friendship of “no limits.”
 Since the invasion, China has been critical of the sanctions imposed on Russia while appearing hesitant to cross the bans imposed by the U.S. and its allies.